 A character with combining characters:

-The combining characters are characters which belong to one of Mc
+The combining characters are characters which belong to one of Mc, Me, and Mn Unicode general categories.

 /^[Á]$/u.test("Á"); //→ false